LeoniePhiline/axum-csrf-sync-pattern/README.md

 ## Usage

 See the [example projects](https://github.com/LeoniePhiline/axum-csrf-sync-pattern/tree/main/examples/) for same-site and cross-site usage.
+These examples are interactive demos.
+Run them, then interact with them in the browser.

 ### Same-site usage

 **Note:** The crate repository contains example projects for same-site and cross-site usage!
+In each example directory, execute `cargo run`, then open [http://127.0.0.1:3000] in your browser.

 Configure your session and CSRF protection layer in your backend application: